 B2B companies experience longer days sales outstanding (DSO) on average.
 In the U.S. alone, it takes B2B businesses an average of 30 days to complete a payment, and around 47 percent of suppliers are paid late for their products or services, according to research from Deloitte.
 In addition, over 10% of late invoice payments are completely written off or considered as bad debt.

 DSO is the average number of days a company takes to collect revenue for sales made on credit.
 It indicates how quickly customers pay and how much cash the company converts from credit sales.

 When sales either go uncollected or take too long to get collected, it hurts the company’s cash flow and debilitates day-to-day operations.
 The shorter the DSO, the better.
 It means a shorter amount of time for the company to collect money.

-So how do you shorten DSO and strengthen your collection efforts?
+So how do you reduce DSO and increase cash flow?

 Data released by Forrester Research shows that about 75% of B2B buyers prefer to purchase work-related products online, but a meager 25% of B2B companies sell online.
 This only highlights the need for B2B sellers to step up their game in a world where the internet dominates many aspects of modern living.

 Web-based credit collections management systems are your best bet for streamlining e-commerce processes.
 They are easy to implement and can handle end-to-end services, from credit approval to collections.